-Following AuthPrep processing, headings eligible for authority control are extracted from catalog records and a unique, sequentially assigned number is added to the end of controlled heading fields.
-This number provides a link to permit reinsertion of the authority controlled heading into the catalog record later in the processing cycle.
+Following preliminary processing, headings in fields subject to authority control are extracted from bibliographic records.
+A unique, sequentially assigned number is appended to each field as a link for reinsertion of the authority controlled heading into the bibliographic record when processing has been completed.

 Table I lists MARC record fields and subfields checked by LTI's authority service.
-With the exception of subfields $u, $w, $4, $5, $6, and $9 all subfields in catalog record headings are matched against all appropriate subfields in LC authority record headings.
-Subfield $v in 8XX fields are validated and corrected wherever possible, e.g., when volume designation information has been miscoded as part of $a or miscoded as $n or $p, or when other clear errors in formatting occur.
-In addition, subfield $v data is corrected based on the 642 field of the referenced authority record.
-For LC subject authority control, only subject fields (6XX) with a second indicator of 0 (i.e., LC subject headings) are validated.
-A blank second indicator is treated as if it were 0.
+With the exception of subfields $u, $w, $4, $5, $6, and $9, all subfields in bibliographic record headings are matched against all appropriate subfields in LC authority record headings.
+Volume designation in $v in 8XX fields is validated and corrected wherever possible, e.g., when it has been miscoded as part of $a or miscoded as $n or $p, or when other clear errors in formatting occur.
+In addition, subfield $v data is corrected based on the 642 field of the linked authority record.
+For LC subject authority control, only subject fields with a second indicator of 0 or blank are authorized.
 LTI offers optional authority control of LC Children's subjects, NLM's MeSH subject headings, and some genre headings.

-100 $a q b c d e k t n p l f g 110 $a b e n d c k t p l f g 111 $a q e g k t p l f 130 $a t n p l f k s g d m o r h 240 $a n p l f k s g d m o r h * 400 $a q b c d k t n p l f g v * 410 $a b n d c k t p l f g v * 411 $a q e g k t p l f v * 440 $a n p v 490 1st ind.
-0 - optional 600 $a q b c d k t n p l f m o r s h g v x y z 610 $a b n d c k t p l f m o r s h g v x y z 611 $a q e g k t p l f s h v x y z 630 $a t n p l f k s g d m o r h v x y z 650 $a b v x y z 651 $a v x y z 655 $a 2 700 $a q b c d e k t n p l f m o r s h g 710 $a b e n d c t p l f m o r s h g 711 $a q e g k t p l f s h 730 $a t n p l f k s g d m o r h 800 $a q b c d k t n p l f m o r s h g v 810 $a b n d c k t p l f m o r s h g v 811 $a q e g k t p l f s h v 830 $a t n p l f k s g d m o r h v 840 $a h v * converted to corresponding 8XX
+100 $a q b c d e k t n p l f g 110 $a b e n d c k t p l f g j 111 $a q e g k t p l f j 130 $a t n p l f k s g d m o r h 240 $a n p l f k s g d m o r h * 400 $a q b c d k t n p l f g v * 410 $a b n d c k t p l f g v * 411 $a q e g k t p l f v * 440 $a n p v 490 1st ind.
+0 - (recommended but optional) 600 $a q b c d k t n p l f m o r s h g v x y z 610 $a b n d c k t p l f m o r s h g v x y z 611 $a q e g k t p l f s h v x y z 630 $a t n p l f k s g d m o r h v x y z 650 $a b v x y z 651 $a v x y z 655 $a 2nd indicator 0 or 7 if $2 = MeSH, LCSH, LCGFT, or GSAFD (for conversion to LCGFT) (optional) 700 $a q b c d e k t n p l f m o r s h g i 710 $a b e n d c t p l f m o r s h g j i 711 $a q e g k t p l f s h j i 730 $a t n p l f k s g d m o r h i 800 $a q b c d k t n p l f m o r s h g v 810 $a b n d c k t p l f m o r s h g v 811 $a q e g k t p l f s h v 830 $a t n p l f k s g d m o r h v 840 $a h v * converted to corresponding 8XX

 Table I. MARC fields and subfields validated by LTI's authority control service

-After preliminary processing is completed, compressed “match keys” from catalog record headings are compared against an index of match keys extracted from 1XX/4XX fields in LC and LTI authority records.
-Links to LC authority records take precedence over links to LTI authority records.
+After preliminary processing is completed, compressed “match keys” from bibliographic record headings are compared first against an index of match keys extracted from 1XX/4XX fields in LC/PCC authority records, and, secondarily, LTI authority records.

-Some headings do not link because of incorrect subfield coding, as when a chronological subdivision ($y) is miscoded as a topical subdivision ($x) and vice versa.
+Some headings do not link because of incorrect subfield coding, as when a chronological subdivision ($y) is miscoded as topical ($x) and vice versa.
 LTI scans for and corrects such problems.

-A common reason headings fail to match an authority record is because a Library of Congress authority record does not exist for the heading.
+A common reason headings fail to match an authority record is simply because no authority record exists for the heading.
 Name authority records date back only to 1977 and subject authority records are a reflection of LCSH rather than an exhaustive file of subjects and subject subdivisions appearing in MARC records.
-Almost no name headings and only a fraction of the thousands of topical, form, chronological, and geographic subdivision headings receive their own LC subject authority records.
+Very few name headings and only a fraction of the thousands of combinations of topical, form, chronological, and geographic subdivision headings receive their own LC subject authority records.